by M.E. HELLER

 The Gate Between The Worlds: A trilogy of Brownie Adventures

 Book III Eager young readers will love this modern fairy tale.
-It features the Brownies and various other elemental beings, along with Skylar and Jeff, the two young boys from Books I and II.
+It features Brownies and various other elemental beings, along with Skylar and Jeff, the two young boys from Books I and II.
 Followers of the trilogy will be especially thrilled!
 We hear they have been nearly dying of suspense.
-In this last adventure the Brownies find a mysterious red stone.
-Left in their cave by a pair of rascally goblins who have stolen it from a dragon’s treasure trove, it is lying in a puddle of blue paint.
-Goblins and Brownies carry it to Earth,.
-The boys find it there later, on Pappy’s place on the Green Mountain, hidden under the ashes of a dying fire.
-Inside the bright red stone is a salamander, a prince, Sparkalot.
-Having run away from home, he has traveled inside it all the way from the World of Fire.
-Curious to visit other worlds, especially the World of Earth, where he ends up making all sorts of mischief, from burning down houses, setting toasters afire, to creating chaos in a school classroom.
-It is up to the boys, the brownies, and all their friends to send this misbehaving salamander back to his home in the World of Fire.
+In this last adventure the Brownies find a mysterious red stone in their cave, lying in a puddle of blue paint, dropped there accidentally by a pair of rascally goblins who have stolen it from a dragon’s treasure trove paint.
+It is carried to Earth by the Brownies and dropped into the fireplace on Pappy’s place on the Green Mountain.
+The boys find it there later, hidden under the ashes of a dying fire.
+Hidden inside the bright red stone a salamander, a prince, Sparkalot, has come to Earth all the way from the World of Fire.
+Curious to visit other worlds, especially the World of Earth, he has run away from home.
+From burning down houses, setting toasters afire, to creating chaos in a school classroom, he has gotten into all sorts of mischief, and it is up to the boys, the brownies, and the flower fairy, Marigold ( who, at one point, gets swallowed by a fish) to send this naughty creature back to h the World of Fire.